Greetings travelin’ cats, Skye Blake here, looking at an important consideration when taking trips with your cat… What’s your travel destination?

 Feline Hotel Etiquette

-Be mindful of the extra work a cat can create for the hotel staff.
-Having to clean lots of cat hair off bedspreads or litter tracked everywhere isn’t appreciated.
+Be mindful of the extra work a cat can create for the hotel staff, who often don’t appreciate cleaning cat fur off bedspreads and litter everywhere.

 Bring some sheets to put over the bed so she can sit with you.